-- As highlighted in our Mid-Year Outlook 2013 publication, we favor the more U.S. and consumer-oriented sectors over the more global, export-focused sectors in the second half as emerging markets growth slows. - We are upgrading our consumer discretionary view due to the continued resilience in consumer spending and the benefits of the housing recovery. - Our financials view has become incrementally more positive due to our focus on the United States, the steeper yield curve, and still-attractive valuations. - Our upgraded health care view reflects our U.S. focus, gradually improving sector growth outlook, and robust product innovation. - China's deteriorating growth trajectory and strength in the US dollar have led to our lowered view of materials and energy.
-We expect crude oil to pull back into the \$90s. - We expect a potential pickup in business spending to help industrials sector performance, but the deteriorating growth trajectory in China has increased the risk profile. - We remain cautious on the yield sectors (telecom and utilities) due to their interest rate sensitivity and rich valuations. - High valuations, emerging markets exposure, and interest rate sensitivity temper our enthusiasm for consumer staples despite favorable seasonals.
+- As highlighted in our Mid-Year Outlook 2013 publication, we favor the more U.S. and consumer-oriented sectors over the more global, export-focused sectors in the second half as emerging markets growth slows. - Our recently upgraded consumer discretionary view reflects continued resilience in consumer spending and the benefits of the housing recovery. - Our financials view has become incrementally more positive due to our focus on the United States, the steeper yield curve, and still-attractive valuations. - Our recently upgraded health care view reflects our U.S. focus, gradually improving sector growth outlook, and robust product innovation. - Our recently lowered view of materials and energy reflects China's deteriorating growth trajectory.
+We expect crude oil to pull back into the \$90s. - We expect a potential pickup in business spending to help industrials sector performance, but slowing growth in China increases the risk profile. - We remain cautious on the yield sectors (telecom and utilities) due to their interest rate sensitivity and rich valuations. - High valuations, emerging markets exposure, and interest rate sensitivity temper our enthusiasm for consumer staples despite favorable seasonals.